 There is a non-refundable, $35 CAD application fee (GST included) which must be submitted at the time of application.
 Please submit only one application – if you have more than one show, we’d prefer you to select the one you’d most like to bring to the festival.
 You can pay online via Paypal when you apply, or mail us a cheque or money order if you are submitting your support materials by mail or courier.

 We understand that there’s usually a great team behind a great solo show.
 However, if your solo show has a large production team who needs to come with you, live musicians, or you have to travel with your stage manager or director, it makes it less likely that we can invite you.
 We are also unable to accommodate shows that have set or tech requirements that cannot be struck or reinstalled on a festival repertory schedule.
 See the FAQs below more info.

-DEADLINE: We must receive your application materials and DVD (or link) by 5 pm, Monday October 23, 2017 for it to be considered.
+DEADLINE: We must receive your application materials and DVD (or link) by midnight, Monday October 15, 2018 for it to be considered.
 Late or incomplete applications will not be accepted.
 If your video (DVD or streaming) doesn’t work when we try it, we will not be able to consider your application.

 FAQs – Please read before applying